Blog | Entrepreneurship

 5. Assemble a great team

 A lot of part-time business owners are cheap.
-They try and save money on things like accounting and legal.
+They try to save money on things like accounting and legal.
 But because they're not trained in those things, they end up costing them more in the long run in terms of time, and sometimes in lawsuits and tax liens.

 Find great team members and use them.
 Get a good CPA.
 Find a great attorney.
 If you're investing in real estate, use a reputable and successful broker.
 Focus on what you can do best, and let others do the rest for you.